sterlingbaldwin/scalable_project_3/README.md

 ### ping
 	ENDPOINT: /ping
 	PARAMS:
-			src_id: the source entity UUID
+			entity_id: the source entity UUID
-			location: the source location
 	RETURNS:
-			entitys[List]: a list of UUIDs of any entities in radar range
+			entitys[List]: a json encoded list of UUIDs of any entities in radar range

 ### syn